Worldcon 76 Code of Conduct

 SFSFC, Inc. is chartered to promote and develop fantasy and science fiction in all their forms.
 SFSFC events include educational and social activities.
 Our goal is to show how fantasy and science fiction can be serious and artistic, and fun and accessible to everybody.

 We fail in that goal if we create an environment where harassment of attendees and participants is condoned.
 Victims of harassment will not enjoy an event and will not find fantasy and science fiction to be fun or accessible.
 SFSFC and its event-planning teams are committed to responding respectfully to reports of harassment and taking appropriate action to stop harassment that is brought to our attention.

 Worldcon 76 in San Jose abides by Wil Wheaton’s Law. (www.knowyourmeme.com/memes/wheatons-law)

 These rules are heavily lifted from Further Confusion, the SF Bay Area’s furry convention.
 We’re grateful to AAE for their work in creating a fun and safe environment at Further Confusion.
 It’s also based on the Code of Conduct for Westercon 66.

 IF YOU NEED ASSISTANCE

-Worldcon 76 in San Jose will have an Incident Response Team available throughout the convention.
-Their role is to assist you if you have any problems at the convention.
-Call [Phone Number to be inserted later] and ask for Worldcon 76 in San Jose incident response or visit Convention Operations (Con-Ops) to ask to speak to a team member.
+Worldcon 76 in San Jose will have an Incident Response Team (IRT) available throughout the convention.
+Its role is to assist you if you have any problems at the convention.
+Call [Phone Number to be inserted later] and ask for Worldcon 76 in San Jose IRT, or visit the Member Services office and ask to speak to a IRT member.
+Any convention staff member can help you contact IRT as well.
 Remember, we cannot address a problem unless we know about it.
-If they cannot assist you immediately, Con-Ops will have someone contact you as soon as possible who can.
-As with all messages left with Con-Ops, remember to give details of how, when, and where you can be contacted.
+If team members cannot assist you immediately, IRT will have someone contact you as soon as possible who can.
+As with all messages left with IRT, remember to give details of how, when, and where you can be contacted.

 HARASSMENT AND ASSAULT